ramonus/pyneuro/README.md

 Python3 Neural Network module.
 It supports all networks size, each layer can have it's specific activation function, size, and configuration.
 The module supports all sizes for networks.

+The only requirement is numpy module in python.

 The optimizer algorithm it's SGD and currently it's the only available.

 ## Usage